-The Wisconsin Film Festival is presented by the UW-Madison Arts Institute in association with the Department of Communication Arts.
-Founded in 1999, the Festival presents an average of 150 film screenings over 8 days every spring, making it the largest university-produced film festival in the nation.
+The Wisconsin Film Festival is presented by the University of Wisconsin–Madison Division Department of Communication Arts.
+The Festival presents an average of 150 film screenings over 8 days every spring.
+Founded in 1999, it is the largest university-produced film festival in the nation.

-The Festival is known for its diverse film offerings: American independent, international cinema, documentaries, experimental and avant-garde, resorted classics, the Wisconsin’s Own Competition (selections featuring Wisconsin filmmakers, themes, or settings) and Children’s Cinema: Big Screens, Little Folks.
+The Festival is known for its diverse film offerings.
+Categories include American independent, international cinema, and documentaries.
+We also screen experimental and avant-garde, and restored classics.
+The Wisconsin’s Own Competition features Wisconsin filmmakers, themes, or settings.
+Big Screens, Little Folks features specially curated full-length and short films for young people that will inspire and delight.
 We strive to make films screened during the Festival accessible for all audiences.

 SUBSCRIBE to our email newsletter, Newsreel

 Festival Passes to the 2021 Wisconsin Film Festival are now on sale for $140.

 These passes will provide the opportunity to see every film in our online lineup!